TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 25/Leviticus 25.14.md

 ---

-And if thou sell aught unto thy neighbor, or buy of thy neighbor's hand, ye shall not wrong one another.
+"'If you sell anything to your neighbor, or buy from your neighbor, you shall not wrong one another.